bombchus/z64-music-wiki/docs/index.md

     ---

-    For extra help with OOTR related issues you can join the Darunia's Joy Discord
+    For extra help with OOTR related music issues you can join the Darunia's Joy Discord Server

     [:material-link-variant: Click Here to Join](https://discord.gg/EVpd499gkS)